The Big Chill

 , Meg Tilly, and JoBeth Williams.

-This is considered to be one of the finest films to show Sixties
+This is considered to be one of the finest films to show former Sixties

 , have basically become establishment types

-, suffering the angst of the 1980s, while lampshading
+, suffering the angst of entering middle age in the Reagan era while lampshading

 the fact that "we had one of the cushiest berths ever".